tangentsoft/pidp8i/doc/uwfocal-manual-supp.md

     *O O HELLO; W; O C

 All of that has to be on a single line, with the semicolons.
-(See [below](#ls-hard-way) for what you must go through if you do not!)
+If you give these three commands separately, you end up with the `WRITE` command as the first line in the output file and the `OUTPUT CLOSE` command as the last; you must then either edit those commands out of the output file or tolerate having FOCAL run those two commands again every time you load the program from disk.

 What this does is opens a data output file (extension `.DA`) and makes it the output destination, so that the following `WRITE` command sends